taritkandpal/Outlier-Removal/README.md

 # Outlier-Removal
-Removal of Outliers from Dataset
+Removal of outliers from a csv file and creation of a new csv file using the method of interquantile detection in Python